 Do I need a GP referral to visit Hatch?

 We welcome a referral from your GP, however, you do not need a GP referral to see us and have your baby with Hatch.
-After your initial appointment, our midwives are able to refer to our obstetricians.
+After your initial appointment, our midwives are able to refer you to our obstetricians.
 Rest assured, we will of course liaise with your GP on your pregnancy management and ongoing care.

-I am currently receiving pregnancy care through the public system but I have private health insurance, am I able to transfer to Hatch?
+I am currently receiving pregnancy care through the public system but I have private health insurance.
+Am I able to transfer to Hatch?

 Will I see the same midwife and obstetrician for all of my appointments?

-Who are Hatch’s clinicians?
+Who are Hatch’s obstetricians?

 How does Hatch keep its fees so low?